 Learn about the types of people who become construction workers.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 This graph shows the distribution of females and males that are interested in becoming a construction worker.
 Four or five star ratings on CareerExplorer indicate interest.

 More men than women are interested in becoming construction workers at a ratio of 5.60 to 1.

 9% of construction workers are female and 91% are male.